mastersan-mh/FixedPoint/README.md

   * C ++ 1y - yes

 ## Implemented functions ##

-* Work with fixed16 / fixed32
+* Work with fixed16 / fixed32, macro and templates for fixedpoint with any available width.
 * Addition

     C++ only.
 For C, use the normal '+' operator